Malerkotla

 Malerkotla is a city and the district headquarters of Malerkotla district in the Indian state of Punjab.
 It served as the seat of the eponymous princely state during the British Raj.
 The state acceded to the union of India in 1947 and was merged with other nearby princely states to form the Patiala and East Punjab States Union (PEPSU).

 When PEPSU was reorganised in 1956, the territories of the erstwhile state of Malerkotla became part of Punjab.
 It is situated on the Sangrur-Ludhiana State Highway (no. 11) and lies on the secondary Ludhiana-Delhi railway line.
 It is about 50 km from Ludhiana and 35 km from Sangrur.

-In 2021, the city along with some adjoining areas were carved out of Sangrur district to form the Malerkotla district.
+In 2021, the city and some adjoining areas were carved out of Sangrur district to form the Malerkotla district.